martinknytl/Bash/README.md

 source ~/.bashrc
 ```

-check shell: `echo $SHELL'
+check shell: `echo $SHELL`

-if answer is `/bin/zsh`, then change it by writing `bash`.
-Then my bashrc file should be active.
+if answer is `/bin/zsh`, then change it to the bash shell by writing `bash`.
+After that, my bashrc file should be active.

-Go back to zsh shell, use `exit`
+For going back to the zsh shell, use `exit`

 ### Installing trinity